-Providers will need to claim to be paid
+Providers need to claim to be paid

-If a participant is self-managing their NDIS plan funding, you will claim payment directly from the participant.
+You claim payment directly from the participant.

 Providers can’t charge above NDIS catalogue listed prices for supports they deliver to participants with an NDIA-managed plan.
 The NDIS catalogue amounts include provision for overheads and other costs.

 For more information on pricing, visit the Price Guides and pricing page.